 “I was sick yesterday, but I feel grand today.”

 2. Eejit (pronounced e-jit)

-This one means ‘fool’.
+This one means fool – it’s an Irish slang word so beloved that the English have adopted it, too.
 It’s more of an affectionate or mocking term though, so don’t take any offence!

-When something is class, it’s usually excellent or very, very good.
+There’s another meaning to the word, though.
+When something is described as “class”, it’s usually excellent or very, very good.

 6. Craic (pronounced ‘crack’)

 What it means to the Irish: Fun or news

 This word means two things: fun and news.